agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 some perimeter, and this information is current to within some time bound, before performing a drop."
-Liveness properties stipulate that the system will certainly perform requested actions, perhaps within a fixed time bound.
+Liveness properties stipulate that the system will certainly perform requested actions, perhaps within a time bound.
 In our scenario, an informal liveness property might be, "pilots will perform a drop within 15 minutes of receiving a request."
-Unfortunately, safety and liveness are dual mandates that are often in tension.
-Here, if a group of ground agents is for any reason unable to broadcast their locations to the pilot, the pilot's actions may be restricted, perhaps at the cost of allowing a dangerous fire to continue spreading.
+Unfortunately, safety and liveness are dual mandates that typically cannot be guaranteed simultaneously.
+Such is the case in this example: if a group of ground agents is unable to broadcast their locations to the pilot, the pilot's actions may be delayed, perhaps at the cost of allowing a dangerous fire to spread further.

-We emphasize a point here: in this previous scenario, it is not enough that there aren't any ground personnel in the danger area---perhaps firefighters were previously in the area and left, so no danger is present, but for some reason this information is not known to the pilot.
-To enforce safety properties, an agent's actions must be restricted whenever they do not *know* that an action would be safe.
+We emphasize a point here: it is not enough that there are no ground personnel in danger from a drop.
+For example, perhaps firefighters were previously in the area and since left, so no danger is present, but the fact of them leaving is not conveyed to the pilot.
+To enforce safety properties, an agent's actions must be restricted when they do not *know* that an action would be safe.
 Propagating knowledge requires communication, which is necessarily limited to what the available communication network(s) can provide.
-Efficient use of a potentially chaotic and congested network in these situations is therefore paramount.
+Efficient use of a chaotic and congested network in these situations is therefore paramount.

-## Networking Technologies
-The reader may be surprised to learn the state of the art in wildland firefighting communication is often simple, even primitive.
-(This is not so surprising.
-Contrast the budget of a volunteer fire department with that of a comparably sized military unit.)
-Indeed, the need to support commercial off-the-shelf (COTS) components is one of our general assumptions in this memo.
+##  Communication and Locality

 Communication between firefighters in the field is often facilitated by handheld radios, which are inherently limited in their battery life, bandwidth, effective range, and ability to work around environmental factors like foliage and smoke.

-As we watched interviews with experienced wildland firefighters, we found an interview with a volunteer firefighter who relayed a story of Ironside repeater station destroyed by fire.
-(CITE, CITE).
-This repeater had strategic importance, between located on a tall ridge, and its loss prevented communication between operators on different sides of it.
-This communication partition continued until agents could ascend the ridge to deploy a temporary station, a challenge that presumably diverted operators from other duties.
-This story demonstrates the potential for fairly widespread system failure due to the loss of a single system component when it is shared by multiple users.
+In our background research, we found an interview with a volunteer firefighter who relayed a story the Ironside repeater station, which was destroyed by fire in YEAR (CITE).
+This repeater had strategic importance, being located on a tall ridge, and its loss prevented communication between operators on different sides of the ridge, in other words creating a network partition.
+The partition continued until firefighters could ascend the ridge to deploy a temporary station, presumably diverting operators from other duties.
+This story demonstrates the potential for widespread system failure due to the loss of a single system component when it is shared by multiple users.

-In the field, firefighters sometimes employ the low-technology solution of simply shouting messages to each other, noting this approach can be cheaper, quicker, and more lightweight than radio-based methods.
+In the field, it is common for firefighters to shout messages instead of using a radio.
 Besides highlighting the fact that sometimes simple things work, there is a distributed computing lesson here, as it demonstrates an exploitable kind of spatial locality.
 We partly conjecture, and partly merely observe, that agents with a higher need to coordinate their actions will tend to be located closer to each other, which in turn tends to correlate with their ability to